-- Place a deep pan over high heat and cook the ground beef, and chicken leaver until they get a nice brown color.
+- Place a deep pan over high heat and cook the ground beef, and chicken liver until they are a nice brown color.

 - Add the onion and continue sautéing for another 5 minutes.

-- Add the chestnuts, pine nuts, raisins, rice and cook for 2-3 minutes.
+- Add the chestnuts, pine nuts, raisins, and rice and cook for 2-3 minutes.

-- Pure the brandy and wait for the alcohol to evaporate.
-Mix in the butter and stir.
+- Add the brandy and wait for the alcohol to evaporate a few moments; then mix in the butter and stir.